neocolebunders/neocolebunders/README.md

 # Hello, there 👋

-I'm Neo, a passionate computer science student.
+I'm Neo, a passionate computer science student interested in meaningful things.

 **Languages**